How to Perform Software Product Testing – Detailed Process and Methods with Examples

 • Requirements – Functional, performance, security, usability, configuration, etc.

-Before we go into more details, let’s understand product life cycle (This is a generic product lifecycle and not specific to software products but software follows a similar pattern):
+Before we go into more detail, let’s understand the product life cycle (This is a generic product lifecycle and not specific to software products but software follows a similar pattern):

 product life cycle